swersk/recast.ly/README.md

-# recast.ly: a YouTube replica
+# Recast.ly: A YouTube replica

 ## Technical Setup and Tools
 • npm: Managed the project's dependencies.</br>